-We think some of the the best food in Mexico is found on the streets!
-There’s nothing quite like visiting a Mexican street food – ahh the sights, smells and sounds!
-From Oaxaca to Mexico City, definitely one of our favourite parts of travelling in Mexico is sampling the local fare from the street.
+Some of the best food in Mexico is found on the streets!
+There’s nothing quite like visiting a Mexican street food market – ahh the sights, smells and sounds!
+These Mexican street food dishes are inspired by our travels from Oaxaca to Mexico City.

-First on our list of Mexican street food, considered the most iconic of Mexican cuisine and certainly the most consumed food in Mexico.
+There is no doubt that street tacos are the most popular and quintessential food you will find at a Mexican street market no matter where you are in Mexico.
 Tacos are simple to make, cheap and quick to get.
-Most of all, in every corner of every city you will most probably find a taco place.
+Most of all, in just about every corner of every city you will find a taco place.

-Tacos can be made with either corn or flour tortilla, topped with finely cut meat chunks, and sprinkled with avocado and onion.
-Of course a good dose of chilli sauce, a very spicy sauce, makes it authentically Mexican.
+Tacos can be made with either corn or flour tortillas, and often are topped with finely cut meat chunks, and sprinkled with avocado and onion.
+Of course a good dose of spicy chilli sauce which makes it authentically Mexican.

 Next on our list of Mexican street food is Quesadillas.
 The typical quesadilla is a flour tortilla folded into a sort of a pocket containing melted cheese and different kinds of vegetables, especially mushrooms or squash blossoms.
 In some regions, you can also find them deep-fried and topped with guacamole, bean paste, or a spicy tomato sauce, and shredded fresh cheese.